ljaviertovar/front-end-challenge-2/README.md

 design it the way you want and add any feature you consider necessary for the user. the user.

-### Requerimientos funcionales:
+### Functional requirements:

-- El usuario puede elegir entre varias categorías para ver los productos pertenecientes a tal categoría.
+- The user can choose from several categories to view the products belonging to that category. category.
-- Posibilidad de aplicar múltiples filtros a la vez como rango de precio, color, calificación, etc.
+- Possibility to apply multiple filters at the same time such as price range, color, rating, etc.
-- Debe poder ver más productos usando paginación.
+- Must be able to view more products using pagination.

-### Endpoints de la API a usar:
+### API endpoints to use:

 Products: http://api.devtoolstech.in/ecommerce/products